uvarc/rc-website/content/post/2024-july-afton-release.md

     - *Example:* A job submitted to `largemem` will become invalid since the partition is removed.
 One should submit to `standard` with `--mem=...` to specify the memory.
 - cost considerations (see *FAQ: How is compute time charged on the Rivanna and Afton systems?*)
     - *Example:* Instead of running a light GPU job on an A100 in `gpu`, request an RTX2080 or RTX3090 in `interactive` via `--gres=gpu`.
-- need specific Rivanna vs Afton hardware for performance/reproducibility/benchmarking reasons
+- need specific Rivanna vs Afton hardware for performance/reproducibility/benchmarking reasons (only relevant for `standard` and `interactive`)
-    - *Example:* For instance, to request a `standard` job be run on the new Afton hardware, provide a constraint (`-C`):
+    - *Example:* To restrict a `standard` job to run on the new Afton hardware, provide a constraint (`-C`):
 ```
 #SBATCH -p standard
 #SBATCH -C afton